If your company stores medical records, it is important to understand the laws governing how long you need to hold onto those records.

 Medical records storage times differ from record to record.
 Some medical records have a different required period of retention.

-Medical records should be shredded periodically to prevent breaches that can lead to identity theft.
+Medical records are to be shredded periodically to prevent breaches that can lead to identity theft.
 In general terms, the more sensitive information a medical record includes, the shortest its retention time should be.

 Different states require different retention times for medical records, but all of them require you to maintain the records for at least several years.
 This includes both digital and physical records.
 While digital records are as easy to destroy as pressing a button, physical records require a thorough shredding process to ensure criminals cannot reconstruct and use them.